Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * Spreadsheet software

 * Education:
-  * High school diploma or equivalent Help
+  * High school diploma or equivalent
   * Some college, no degree
   * Less than high school diploma